mattermost/docs/source/configure/configuration-settings.rst

 When running Mattermost on a single machine, this setting should always be enabled.

 When running Mattermost in High Availablity mode, one or more servers should have this setting enabled.
-It is recommended that a High Availability cluster has one or more dedicated Workers with this setting enabled while the remaining Mattermost app servers have it disabled.
+We recommend that your High Availability cluster has one or more dedicated Workers with this setting enabled while the remaining Mattermost app servers have it disabled.

 +------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RunJobs": true`` with options ``true`` and ``false``.                                 |